Lonechef/Electricity_Billing_System/README.md

 # Electricity_Billing_System
-Purpose of this app is to allow the authorized user to e
+Purpose of this app is to allow the authorized user to enter  and see their electricity bill also pay the bill functionality